-October 1 marks the start of Black History Month, first celebrated in London in 1987.
-It aims to shine a spotlight on the achievements, lives and contributions of Black Britons that are all too often hidden and neglected.
+October 1 marks the start of Black History Month.
+It was first celebrated in London in 1987 and aims to shine a spotlight on the achievements, lives and contributions of Black people that are all too often hidden and neglected.

-Each year there is a different focus and this year is all about celebrating the accomplishments of Black Britons throughout history.
+Each year there is a different focus and this year it is 'Saluting Our Sisters', celebrating the exceptional achievements of black women.

 Events are taking place all around the UK.
 To to find out more about what is happening in your area visit blackhistorymonth.org.uk

-As well as celebrating Black history, this is an important opportunity to show solidarity with friends, colleagues, neighbours and communities who continue to experience discrimination because of the colour of their skin.
+Black people are often given the double burden of experiencing racism and discrimination, and then being expected to fix it.
+As well as celebrating Black history, we must be active allies to our friends, colleagues and neighbours who continue to experience discrimination because of the colour of their skin.

 But they do not represent working people in Britain.